SolidLabResearch/solid-notifications-aggregator/README.md

 ## Contact

-For any questions, please contact [Kush](mailto:kushagrasingh.bisen@ugent.be) or create an issue in the repository [here](https://github.com/argahsuknesib/solid-stream-registry/issues).
+For any questions, please contact [Kush](mailto:kushbisen@proton.me) or create an issue in the repository.